Ai Group Australian Industry Index TitlePrint this page

 Key findings

-• The Australian Industry Index® fell by 7.9 points to -13.9 seasonally adjusted in August, falling back from last month’s peak.
+• The Australian Industry Index® fell by 2.4 points to -16.0 seasonally adjusted in September.

 Industry activity